 close box.
 Integral to this process is glazing which adds realistic, subtle signs of age.
 Our bed rails are made from substantial, solid wood planksPlanks - Large, wide and thick pieces of solid wood.

-close box and feature a concealed, solid steel inner rail that provides exceptional perimeter and center support for the mattress and boxspring.
+close box and feature a concealed, solid steel inner rail that provides exceptional perimeter and center support for the mattress and boxspring/foundation.

 close box which has been carefully selected for quality, grain and color.
+We use only top quality upholstery grade fabric for our linen and micro suede upholstered beds.
 The framework for each bed is handcrafted from kiln dried hardwoodHardwoods - Wood from a deciduous tree.
 Maple, Cherry, Walnut, Mahogany and Oak are examples of hardwoods frequently used in high end furniture construction and cabinetry.

 close box.
 Upholstery is built up in multiple layers to provide an appropriate level of firmness and comfort with special attention given to maintaining the shape and contour of the final form.
 High resilience foamHigh resilience padding - Foam of specified weight & density that responds to pressure with the same recover time over a long period of use.
 We use specific foam densities in different areas of construction based on providing comfort, for maintaining shape and durability with repeated use.

 close box is a feature exclusive to many of our beds.
-The advantage is that as it senses body temperature, it conforms to the required shape yet returns to its full, original contour when the pressure is removed.
+The advantage is that it conforms to the required shape yet returns to its full, original contour when the pressure is removed.
 The comfort is unmatched with the added benefit of retaining its full, upholstered form without sagging or wrinkling.
 Great care is taken in the actual upholsteringUpholstery - The process and objects created by covering an underlying wood or metal structure with padding and a cover.

 close box process to ensure a high quality fit.
 TuftingTufting - The process of drawing a cord through a deep cushion giving high puffs of padding and small low valleys where the cord is drawn.
 Names are given to tufting describing the shape of the tuft such as "diamond," "biscuit," or "square."
 Buttons are often attached to cords to highlight the tufting design.

 close box is done by hand in the traditional manner.
-The bed rails are solid planks of plantation grown mahogany and feature a concealed, solid steel inner rail that provides superior perimeter and center support for the mattress and boxspring.
+The bed rails are either upholstered over a solid hardwood frame or solid planks of plantation grown mahogany and feature a concealed, solid steel inner rail that provides superior perimeter and center support for the mattress and boxspring/foundation.

 Linen and Cotton Bedding